fleetdm/fleet/docs/Using-Fleet/Orbit.md

 AC_USERNAME=zach@example.com AC_PASSWORD=llpk-sije-kjlz-jdzw fleetctl package --type=pkg --fleet-url=fleet.example.com --enroll-secret=63SBzTT+2UyW --sign-identity 3D7260BF99539C6E80A94835A8921A988F4E6498 --notarize
 ```

-This process may take several minutes to complete as the Notarization process completes on Apple's servers.
+This process may take several minutes, as the notarization process completes on Apple's servers.

 After successful notarization, the generated "ticket" is automatically stapled to the package.

-#### Orbit Osquery Result and Status Logs
+#### Orbit osquery result and status logs

 If the `logger_path` configuration is set to `filesystem`, Orbit will store osquery's "result" and
 "status" logs to the following directories: